 In order to address the complex health and social care challenges of the 21st century, it is crucial to develop and support future research leaders from a wide range of settings and disciplines.
-The Local Authority Academic Fellowship (LAAF) Programme and similarly focussed short placement awards have been designed to strengthen the capacity for local authority settings to generate and support health and social care research by offering research training awards to the individuals that work within them.
+The Local Authority Academic Fellowship (LAAF) Programme and similarly focused short placement awards are designed to strengthen the capacity for local authority settings to generate and support health and social care research by offering research training awards to the individuals that work within them.

 - LAAF Programme Pre-Doctoral Local Authority Fellowship (PLAF) Scheme

 - LAAF Programme Doctoral Local Authority Fellowship (DLAF) Scheme

 - LAAF Programme Advanced Local Authority Fellowship (ALAF) Scheme

 Additional schemes, including complementary post-doctoral funding opportunities, may be added to the LAAF Programme in the future.

 By offering this range of funding opportunities to individuals embedded within local authority settings, these schemes contribute to the development of a credible ‘practitioner academic’ career pathway within local authorities and local authority supporting services.

 Each class of award provides protected time within an individual's current employment to undertake fully funded research training, professional development and, depending on the scheme, a research project and academic qualifications.

 |Application Deadline||Winter||March||November||Late May|